evlPanda/JSON-Example/README.md

 &Animals = create JSON_EXAMPLE:Animals(&exampleJSON);
 ```

-See more example in unit test.
+See more examples in unit test.